sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Example Analytical App-2
 ==================

-This is a Jupyter Notebook integrated Analytical App.
-It enables the user to make selection on App UI.
-A section of Jupyter Notebook is executed based on the selection made using the logic defined in the code.
+This is a Jupyter Notebook-integrated Analytical App.
+It enables users to make selections on the App UI.
+A section of the Jupyter Notebook is executed based on the selection made using the logic defined in the code.

 Analytical App Overview
 --------

-The below Application does the following:
+The below Application does the following tasks:

-* Reads jupyter notebook **jupyter_lab_3.ipynb**.
+* Reads jupyter notebook named **jupyter_lab_3.ipynb**.

   .. figure:: ../../_assets/jupyter/example-app-2-1.png
      :alt: jupyter
      :width: 60%

-* This App has below two stages:
+* This App has the following two stages:

-  - **Introduction:** This stage describes about the App, business need and benefits that can be achieved by using the App.
+  * **Introduction:** This stage describes the App, its business need, and the benefits that can be achieved by using it.
-  - **Select Operation:** User can select operation that they would like to perform.
-Selected option would be passed to the notebook as a parameter and based on the logic desired action would be performed.
+  * **Select Operation:** Users can select the operation they would like to perform.
+The selected option will be passed to the notebook as a parameter, and based on the desired logic, the corresponding action will be performed.

   .. figure:: ../../_assets/jupyter/example-app-2-2.png
      :alt: jupyter
      :width: 60%